VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/README.md

 ## UPDATED BOARD FILE!!!

 The 5v line sent to the IPS board is now a totally different line than the filtered 5v line used by the mainboard and audio board.
-This separation allows to elimination of all the noise added on the 5v line by IPS LCD and RGB LEDs.
+This separation allows to reduce the noise added on the 5v line by IPS LCD and RGB LEDs.
 This means cleaner audio whose noise is amplified with 1 Watt speaker and very high volume.
 The new file is named *Gerber_DMGC_VIS_variant_low_noise_1_mm* and, in the case you have already produced the old file named *Gerber_DMGC_VIS_variant_1_mm* send me an email and I will explain how you can act to add the new feature on the old version.

 ## Warning: